-Your Hometown Stations is a FOX/NBC/ABC/CBS-affiliated television station located at 1424 Rice Avenue in Lima, Ohio.
+Your Hometown Stations is Lima, Ohio's FOX/NBC/ABC/CBS affiliated television station bringing today's news, sports, and weather to West Central Ohio.
+You can watch our newscasts daily on your tv, online, or on our mobile app.
 Your Hometown Stations is owned by Block Communications, located at 405 Madison Avenue in Toledo, Ohio.

 1935: WBLY Radio, AM 1240 signs on here at Rice Ave.

 February 28, 1939: WBLY Radio changes to WLOK.

 April 18, 1953:WLOK-TV, Channel 73 [Pixley Inc.] signs on the air.

 December 8, 1954:WLOK-TV sold to Northwestern Ohio Broadcasting Corporation [the owners of WIMA Radio].

 December 9, 1954: WLOK Radio signs off for the last time.

 April 24, 1955: WLOK-TV, Channel 73 changes to WIMA-TV, Channel 35.

 March 1958: WIMA-TV begins airing NBC Programming in color.